 - Crackling noise when moving the damaged tendon

 This condition is often associated with arm or shoulder pain, but it can occur anywhere in the body.
-This includes areas on the lower extremities, such as the knee joints.
+This includes areas on the lower extremities, such as the knee joints and associated ligaments.
 Tendonitis is sometimes called tendinopathy, a catch-all term for all tendon issues.
-However, it is not to be confused with a related condition called tendinosis, which is a degenerative disease that does not include the trademark inflammation of tendonitis.
-Chronic tendonitis can lead to tendinosis though, so it’s important to be aware of how your joint pain is progressing.
+However, it is not to be confused with a related condition called tendinosis, which is a degenerative disease that does not include the trademark inflammation that tendonitis does.
+Chronic tendonitis can lead to tendinosis though, so it’s important to be aware of how your joint pain is progressing and whether you need to address the ankle disability.

 Service Connection for Tendonitis